OSCNWeb/oscn-news/_posts/2019-12-23-dustin-p-rowe-appointed-to-oklahoma-supreme-court.md

 Rowe made history in 1994, when at 18 years of age he was elected Mayor of Tishomingo during his senior year in high school.
 He was reelected to a second term as the state’s youngest mayor.
 Rowe also served his local community as chairman of the Johnston County Bar Association.
 He and his wife, Nicole, have two adult children, a son attending Oklahoma City University School of Law and a daughter in college at the University of Oklahoma.

-A public oath ceremony and reception will be held Monday, February 24th at 2pm.
+A public oath ceremony and reception will be held Monday, February 24 at 2:00 p.m.